optimagic-dev/optimagic/docs/source/how_to_guides/optimization/how_to_specify_algorithm_and_algo_options.rst

     It may additionally return the field:

-    3. ``"derivative"``: An array containing the derivative of the objective function, i.e. the derivative of the likelihood function.
+    3. ``"derivative"``: An array containing the gradient of the likelihood function for each observation.

     bhhh supports the following options: